Skip to main content

 Does FarmTC handle Oregon's changing overtime thresholds?

-Yes.
-FarmTC automatically applies the correct threshold — 48 hours through 2026, then 40 hours starting January 2027.
-You never need to track which rule is current.
+FarmTC keeps the current threshold visible — 48 hours through 2026, then 40 hours starting January 2027 — with source-backed rule context.

 Can FarmTC help me claim the AEOTC tax credit?

-FarmTC tracks every overtime hour and maps them to the AEOTC credit schedule.
-Your CPA or accountant gets a ready-made report — no manual calculation needed.
+FarmTC tracks overtime hours and maps them to AEOTC estimate context.
+Your CPA or accountant gets an organized support report for review.

 Does it work in areas with poor cell service?